 The gaps in the policy response are also real and worth stating directly.

-Regulatory frameworks have not kept pace with the speed at which automated decision-making systems are entering consequential domains.
+Regulatory frameworks have not kept pace with the speed at which automated decision-making systems are entering high-stakes domains.
 In lending, hiring, healthcare diagnostics, and law enforcement, AI systems are making or influencing decisions that affect people’s lives, often without adequate transparency or accountability standards in place.

 Conclusion